 The Botswana government approved the mine, and previously stated that Gem would not be allowed to provide the Bushmen with water.
 The government has, however, reserved the right to use water boreholes drilled by Gem for wildlife.
 Gem Diamonds claims that the Bushmen are in favour of the mine, but the Bushmen have had no independent advice on its probable impact.

-Gem Diamonds has stated publicly that the Gope mine (now renamed ‘Ghaghoo’) contains a diamond deposit worth an estimated $3.3 billion, and development of the mine is already well underway.
+Gem Diamonds has stated publicly that the Gope mine (now renamed ‘Ghaghoo’) contains a diamond deposit worth an estimated $4 billion.

 Other companies are also involved.
 Petra Diamonds is exploring throughout the reserve and has identified the Gope and Kukama areas as priorities.